ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-sec-4}

 You can enable secure end-to-end encryption of your data when you use file shares with security-group-based access control mode and mount targets with virtual network interfaces.
-When such a mount target is attached and the share is mounted, the virtual network interface performs security group policy check to ensure that only authorized instances can communicate with the share.
-The traffic between the authorized virtual server instance and the file share can be IPsec encapsulated by the client.
+When the mount target is attached and the share is mounted, the virtual network interface checks the security group rules to make sure that only authorized servers can communicate with the share.
+Then, the client can protect the data traffic between the authorized server and the file share by IPsec encapsulation.
 For more information, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit).

-Encryption in transit is not supported between {{site.data.keyword.filestorage_vpc_short}} and {{site.data.keyword.bm_is_short}}.
-{: restriction}